Jesus Christ Lives in You

 Paul had the advantage of meeting the risen Jesus.
 He was able to write with great confidence, ‘for to be sure, he was crucified in weakness, yet he lives by God’s power.
 Likewise, we are weak in him, yet by God’s power we will live with him to serve you’ (v.4).

-Self-examination is important and is totally different from self-condemnation.
-He urged them to ‘examine and test and evaluate your own selves to see whether you are holding to your faith and showing the proper fruits of it’ (v.5a, AMP).
+Self-examination is important and is totally different from self-condemnation: ‘There is now no condemnation for those who are in Christ Jesus’ (Romans 8:1).
+He urged them to ‘examine and test and evaluate your own selves to see whether you are holding to your faith and showing the proper fruits of it’ (2 Corinthians 13:5a, AMP).
 The purpose of self-examination is so that you can see what is wrong in your life, admit it, turn from it and be set free by Jesus.